josewhitetower/sass-playlist/README.md

 **Today's Progress**:
 1. Today I learnt how to create a grid using math operators and mixins.
 2. Colour functions
+3. The @Content Keyword

 **Thoughts**:
 1. There's a math form, the operators need to be separated by space.
 2. Remeber, you can pass parameters to the mixins.
 3. [Here](http://sass-lang.com/documentation/Sass/Script/Functions.html) you can find the Functions reference
+4. The @content keyword allows to a mixin that you can use everywhere, with params you can define it as you like and it will take that to the mixin that contains the @content keyword

 **Link to work:**:
 1. [Example](https://link)